patrickhogg/electron-vite-tailwind-boilerplate/README.md

 # Electron + Vite + Vue + Tailwind Boilerplate

 This project serves as a starting point for building cross-platform desktop applications using Electron, Vite, Vue 3, and Tailwind CSS.
-It provides a basic structure, build configurations, and a simple window management pattern inherited from the `gpt-assistant-builder` project.
+It provides a basic structure, build configurations, and a simple window management pattern.

 ## Features